Bearded Collie vs Beagle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bearded Collie has a typical lifespan of 12-14 years, while Beagle lives approximately 10-15 years.
 Health profiles differ significantly between these dogs.
-Bearded Collie is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Bearded Collie is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Beagle faces its own health challenges including Neurological Conditions, Eye Conditions, Orthopedic Issues.
 Bearded Collie has 2 documented predispositions compared to 3 for Beagle, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health